Conferences and Continuing Education

 Webinar Recording: Oral History at a Distance: Conducting Remote Interviews

-This timely webinar addresses the dynamics of conducting remote oral history interviews.
+Oral History Association - This timely webinar addresses the dynamics of conducting remote oral history interviews.
 It begins with an analysis of the pros and cons of conducting distance oral history interviews, then addresses aspects of interviewing in a distance environment, breaking down the interviewer and narrator experience in these exchanges, and offer direction on best approaches for interviewing at a distance.
 This session will cover best practices for recording archival-quality oral history interviews, then discuss in depth the tools and techniques available to enable the user to follow best practices in a remote setting.
-Listen in »
+Listen »

 Webinar Recording: Insurance 101: Practical Considerations for Protecting Institutional Collections and Loans